 “God’s Magnificent Heart” – (the author’s perspective)

 The caption photo is a gorgeous art piece that I call, “God’s Magnificent Heart“.
 I designed it, and Artist Gregory Broadnax brought it to fruition.
-Gregory is able to bring his clients vision to life via picture or video.
+Gregory is able to bring his client’s vision to life via picture or video.
 I conveyed my ideas to him of what I believe God’s heart exemplifies, and he translated my ideas into picture form.
 I am proud to say that this piece far exceeds my expectations.
-For me, it represents love, power, authority, and strength; and I am well pleased.
+For me, it represents love, power, authority, and strength.

 HIS HEART OR HIS HAND?

 David was after God’s heart in order to lead God’s people.
 He longed to please God and his desire was to comply with God’s will.
-David was also an anointed worship leader; he spent countless hours wooing God through praise, worship and prayer.
-In fact two-thirds of the Psalms were penned by David which proves that he was always seeking God’s heart.
+David was also an anointed worship leader; he spent countless hours wooing God through praise, worship, and prayer.
+Two-thirds of the Psalms were penned by David, he always sought God’s heart.